 Great sounds tell better stories

-Soundsnap takes pride in their passion for sound design, and in the dedication of the sound professionals who use their website.
+Soundsnap takes pride in its passion for sound design, and in the dedication of the sound professionals who use their website.

 Soundsnap believes that great sounds tell better stories.
 Sound effects are not a last-minute accessory added to a film.
 They are as vital (and as thoughtfully choreographed) as a powerful establishing shot or sweeping score.